-Born to a Greek-Cypriot father and a Congolese mother, the former model now devotes her life to the promotion of education for girls in her homeland, and to help them reach their fullest potential and escape poverty.
+Born to a Greek-Cypriot father and a Congolese mother, the former model now devotes her life to the promotion of education for girls in her homeland, helping them reach their fullest potential and escape poverty.

 She founded a non-profit organization, called the Malaika Foundation, which aims to empower Congolese girls.
 Malaika means “angel” in Swahili.

-Papaioannou is the first Greek woman to become a president of a bank in the United States.
+Papaioannou is the first Greek woman to become president of a bank in the United States.

-The Greek-American, who still remains a huge advocate of Greece, came to the States as a young employee from the Bank of Greece, and now she is the president of Atlantic Bank.
+The Greek-American, who still remains a huge advocate of Greece, came to the States as a young employee from the Bank of Greece, and she became the president of Atlantic Bank.

 Asked how it is being a woman in New York’s male-dominated business world, Papaioannou says, “It wasn’t easy, but the tough times build you up!”